 2 East 91st Street

 A neo-Georgian style mansion with Beaux-Arts elements designed by Babb, Cook & Willard, and built in 1899-1903.
-Application is to install an electrical sidewalk vault.
+Application is to install a canopy and lighting.

 LPC Hearing: 09/24/13 (Positive Advisory Report)